zhangzhaolong/sample-videoanalysiscar/README.md

 ## Deployment<a name="en-us_topic_0167343881_section254863302012"></a>

-1. Access the root directory where the video analysis application code is located as the Mind Studio installation user, for example,  _**/home/ascend/sample-videoanalysiscar**_.
+1. Access the root directory where the vehicle detection application code is located as the Mind Studio installation user, for example,  _**/home/ascend/sample-videoanalysiscar**_.
 2.  <a name="en-us_topic_0167343881_li08019112542"></a>Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library, downloading the network model, and configuring Presenter Server.

     **bash deploy.sh** _host\_ip_ _model\_mode_